The State of Redistricting Litigation (November 2017 Edition)

 On August 24, the district court denied the plaintiffs’ request for a preliminary injunction blocking use of the maps.
 The court also entered an order staying any further proceedings in the case pending a decision by the Supreme Court in Gill v.
 Whitford.
 The plaintiffs filed an appeal on August 25 asking the Supreme Court to review the decision not to preliminarily enjoin the map.

 On September 13, the Supreme Court denied the plaintiffs' request to expedite the appeal.
-The state’s motion to dismiss or affirm is due at the Supreme Court by October 31.

 Key pleadings for Benisek v.
 Lamone can be found here.